mem48/geocompr/main.md

 <!-- Other reasons for using R for geocompuation include: -->

-R provides a stable language that should behave consistently across multiple computers, free of charge.
+R provides a stable language that behaves consistently across multiple computers, free of charge.
 The use of R code therefore enables teaching geocomputation with reference to reproducible examples such as that provided in \@ref(fig:interactive) rather than abstract concepts.
 But before cracking-on with the action, a few introductory remarks are needed to explain the approach taken here and provide context.